pkafei/uport-project.github.io/README.md

 **Always run the `build:gh` from a release tag.
 Never from the develop branch**

 1. Check out the latest release tag.
+1. Clean the project and pull content: `npm run setup`
 1. Build a production version of the site: `npm run build`
 1. Serve the production built site on a public DNS (ngrok) for feedback `npm run serve`
 1. After validating the build with ngrok, build and deploy: `npm run build:gh`